 The Public Interest Externship Program (PIEP) is a one-semester or full-year clinical legal field placement experience in which students may earn either 3 credits per semester (10 hours/week minimum) or 6 credits per semester (20 hours/week minimum) academic credits.
 The course is graded pass/fail.

 Placements: Students enrolled in the Public Interest Externship Program (PIEP) are placed as part-time law clerks in government agencies (including prosecutors, public defenders, and others) and non-profit organizations for academic credit.
 A list of possible field placements is set forth below.
-If you have questions about PIEP placements, please contact Professor Catania at [email protected] (ext.
-2108).
+If you have questions about PIEP placements, please contact Dean Harrington, Associate Dean of Experiential Learning, at [email protected].

-Prerequisites: By the start of the Externship Placement, students must have earned 60 credits for DE and NJ (45 credits for PA), and must have successfully completed (C or better) courses in Professional Responsibility and Evidence.
+Prerequisites: By the start of the Externship Placement, students must have earned 60 credits for DE and NJ (45 credits for PA) and must have successfully completed (C or better) courses in Professional Responsibility and Evidence.
+Students must have a cumulative GPA of 2.3 or above.
 Some placements may also require students to have completed additional courses, such as Federal Tax, Family Law, ITAP and/or Trial Methods.

 Student initiative in arranging one’s own field placements is welcomed and encouraged.